Suryakant45/fullstack-datascience/README.md

 # this is my end to end project

-# first initialize the git
+# first initialize the git hub

 '''
 git init
 '''